How to hide your IP address

 Your IP address can reveal a lot about where you are and what you’re doing online.
 Learn why and how to secure yours.

 Your internet protocol (IP) address is a unique address for your computer that is generated to reveal where you’re connecting to the Internet from.
 It can also generate unwanted attention from hackers, advertisers and other agencies without your consent or knowledge.

 Thankfully, these situations can be avoided by using one of several methods to hide your IP address.
 Here are four tried and proven ways to secure your Internet connection and remain protected.

 What is an IP address?

-An internet protocol (IP) address is a numerical code that identifies a computer in a network.
-It also contains physical location information for the computer using it – often with alarming accuracy.
+An IP address is a numerical code that identifies a computer in a network.
+It also contains physical location data about the computer using it – often with alarming accuracy.
 It’s a bit like the numbers on your house that tell the postal service which home is yours.

 Why should I care about my privacy online?

 If people with malicious intent can see where you’re located and what you’re viewing online, there are more than just a few ways that this can be used for no good.

 - Entering your computer through a port.
 When your computer runs a program while hooked up to the Internet, a port opens up to grant your computer access.
 If someone has your IP address they can enter your computer through that port.
 If you’re running Microsoft Paint, no big deal; if you’ve got your bank app running, we have a problem.

 - Spoof sites.
 Smart hackers can also spoof up dummy versions of your favourite website.
 Then when you go to that website, you get the fake version of it and run the risk of unknowingly passing on your personal or financial information.